 - The Local Food Movement: Setting the Stage for Good Food, MSU Center for Regional Food Systems 2014

 This report includes a timeline of important events that have shaped the American food system and the local food movement.

-A brief introduction to food justice and critique at the commonly used term “food desert.”
+A brief introduction to food justice and critique of the commonly used term “food desert.”